bbaransahin/pronuncify/README.md

 removes any numbering or introductory text so each line is a normal, punctuated English sentence.

+While a new batch of sentences is loading from GPT, the frontend briefly shows a spinner so you know it is working.

 ## Logging

 The Flask server writes detailed logs to `app.log` in the project root.
 Check